ridedott/container-scan/README.md

 # GCP on-demand container scan

-This repository contains scripts which can run GCP on-demand container vulnerability scan.
+This repository contains script which can run GCP on-demand container vulnerability scan.

 It solves the problem of being not able to know how secure or vulnerable your image is before pushing to Artifactory and deploying.